jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1916/index.md

 ### Directory of PC-SIG Library Disk #1916

-     Volume in drive A is DISK1916
+     Volume in drive A has no label
      Directory of A:\

     FILE1916 TXT      1481  12-28-89   7:45p